percona/portal-doc/docs/create-manage-organizations.md

 Your Customer Portal organization is automatically linked to Percona Platform the first time that the account administrator logs into Percona Platform. <br />
 Other organization members subsequently logging in to the Platform will be automatically added as members of the existing organization. <br />

-Information about Support entitlements, tickets, and contacts is also automatically copied over to your new Platform organization. <br /><br />
+Information about Support entitlements, tickets, and contacts is automatically copied over to your new Platform organization. <br />
 As an account administrator, finish setting up your Percona Platform organization by making sure all your organization members register for a Percona Account and log in to the Portal. <br />
 This ensures that your new Platform organization mirrors the hierarchy of your organization on Customer Portal.